krtkush/krtkush.github.io/_posts/2024-04-12-joycon-pixel-art.md

 The Nintendo Switch's iconic Joy-Cons.

-I have re-discovered the joy of video games after decades ever since I got my hands on the OLED Switch last year.
+I have re-discovered the joy of video games after decades getting my hands on the Switch last year.
 Therefore, I dedicate the first pixel art post of this blog to a pair of unostentatious but astonishingly versatile Joy-Cons!

 Made with Aseprite.